 If you have lost your pet, act quickly!
 The first 24 hours can make a difference in finding your pet.

 If you do not see your pet, keep looking.
-Call the other pounds in the area and contact LHS to report them lost.
+Call the other shelters in the area and contact LHS to report them lost.

 The Lynchburg Humane Society can only accept stray animals found in the City of Lynchburg.
 This allows owners the opportunity to find their animals in the county where they live and lost them.

-If you find a lost pet please take that pet to the animal control facility in the county where it was found.
-Other area shelters are listed in the right sidebar.
+If you find a lost pet, please take it to the animal control facility in the county where it was found.

 Tips for finding a lost pet:

-- For shy dogs and cats, set a humane trap near the point of escape. (the SPCA has humane traps available for rent); Call all the shelters around where you live and visit them regularly.
+- For shy dogs and cats, set a humane trap near the point of escape (we have humane traps available for rent); call all the shelters around where you live and visit them regularly.

 - Put up flyers in your neighborhood and surrounding areas to let the person looking know that you found their lost pet.

-If you find an injured lost pet please call animal control at 847-1602
+If you find an injured lost pet or a pet after hours, please call Animal Control at 434-847-1602